andrebystrom/abt/README.md

 and down arrow increases the speed.

 ## Known issues
-1. Rotation is not working correctly yet.
-2. Pause is not implemented.
+1. Pause is not implemented.